Why does Queer Alternative exist?

 Anyone who doesn’t fit the standard boxes of gender identity and sexual orientation.
 That’s lesbian, gay and bisexual people, and those across the trans* spectrum, but also asexual and agender individuals, people who stand at the intersections of gender identity and sexuality, and people in queer poly relationships, among others.

 Do you worry that some people use ‘queer’ as a slur?

-We feel that the word has been pretty effectively reclaimed by the LGBT+ community, and that there are few other terms that so effectively embrace the diverse range of people we represent.
+We feel that the word has been pretty effectively reclaimed by the LGBTQIA+ community, and that there are few other terms that so effectively embrace the diverse range of people we represent.
 It’s not our intention to offend, and we are self-describing.
 As for those who choose to use “queer” as an insult, the phrase “not gay as in happy, but queer as in Fuck You” comes to mind.

 Do I have to be queer or alternative to support you?

 NO!
 As long as you believe in equality for all, Queer Alternative welcomes your support.